 Politics is another realm that has been introduced in Rome 2.
 Cementing your family’s position in the Senate and maintaining ties with other powerful families can keep the people under your rule happy and ensure that they do not revolt against you.
 The game gives you many options on how to handle yourself in the political realm.
 You can marry your daughters to other families, disavow members of your family that have embarrassed you, and you can even assassinate members of the court to increase your influence.

 After finishing the Grand Campaign, you can choose any of the DLC campaigns that include Imperator Augustus, Caesar in Gaul, Hannibal at the Gates, and the Wrath of Sparta.
 Or you can play historical battles or create a custom battle from scratch.

 Regarding Multiplayer, Rome 2 offers both co-op campaign as well as competitive multiplayer battles.
 Do keep in mind that only the Steam version of the game offers it.
-Also, Steam’s multiplayer is restricted to Mac Vs. Mac matches.
-If you wanted to play with your PC buddies, you’re unfortunately out of luck… That said, you can join this Steam group to find other Total War Rome 2 Mac gamers wanting to play online.
-You can check this official FAQ for more information specific to the Mac version of the game.
+Also, Steam’s multiplayer is restricted to Mac-only matches.
+If you wanted to play with your PC buddies, you’re unfortunately out of luck… That said, you can join this Steam group to find other Mac gamers wanting to play online.
+You can check this official FAQ for more information specific to the different versions of the game.

 That said, the game ran fairly well on my MacBook Pro, even though it is clearly below specifications.
-I did have to set the graphics to low and I still experienced some lag time, especially when loading larger cut scenes.
+I did have to set the graphics to low and I still experienced some lag time, especially when loading cutscenes.
 Overall, the minimum requirements are so that you can run the game on medium settings with little to no lag.